SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 All zones except Zone 610 and 611

 Use standard guidance matrix - see section 5 below.
 Ensure adequate distance from downwind SSRAs for smoke to dissipate.
-From T15S through T20S in Zone 608 units should be 1200 tons or less, spaced 6 miles apart.
+South of T35S in Zone 620 units should be 750 tons or less, spaced 8 miles apart, and 10 miles from downwind SSRAs.

 Zone 610